fosterfarrell9/lean2md/README.md

 - `--+`  at the end of a docstring: The docstring is formatted as an admonish block
 - `--!` at the end of a line: Forces the line to be included in the output even if it would normally be filtered out

+Note: Marker precedence matters.
+Content within `--#--` ignore blocks will always be ignored, regardless of other markers like `--!`.

 ## Project Structure

 - `src/lean2md.rs`: Main entry point and processing logic